alsarmie/DD2414-Documentation/docs/setup/mavros_setup.md

 [PX4 firmware](https://github.com/alsarmie/KTH-CAS-UAV-DD2414/),
 so it runs on Pixhawk boot.
-If you are not running our version, you will need to change them in QGroundControl every time the Pixhawk boots.
+If you are not running our version, you will need to change them in QGroundControl every time the Pixhawk boots or make changes like those we have made to  `/ROMFS/px4fmu_common/init.d/rcS`.

 The commands to change these message rates include, but are not limited to: